 Author Michael Ehret is a German jazz drummer and devotes himself with great passion to the lives and works of Stan Laurel & Oliver Hardy.
 He has authored numerous national and international articles about Stan & Ollie, and collaborated on the international TV documentaries Laurel and Hardy: Their Lives and Magic, Harold Lloyd: Hollywood's Timeless Comedy Genius and The Lot of Fun: Where the Movies Learned to Laugh.
 This documentary won the Gold World Medal at the New York Festival's International Television & Film Awards.
 Michael Ehret has provided most of the rare footage used in these documentaries.
 In the Sony Picture Stan & Ollie (2019) Steve Coogan and John C. Reilly also recreate a bit from the On The Spot sketch.

-Two books in preparation for 2021: Stan Laurel at the Oceana - Twilight of a Comedy Legend (book & DVD) with co-authors Nico Cartenstadt & Tyler St. Mark and a book (plus DVD) about Laurel & Hardy with co-author Andreas Baum (producer of the international TV documentary Laurel and Hardy: Their Lives and Magic).
+Two books in preparation for 2021: Laurel & Hardy: After the Laughter (book & DVD) with co-authors Nico Cartenstadt & Tyler St. Mark and a book (plus DVD) about Laurel & Hardy with co-author Andreas Baum (producer of the international TV documentary Laurel and Hardy: Their Lives and Magic).